What is wireless spectrum? Here’s what you should know.

 Heres what we do at Aurora Insight:

-Combining patented ground, aircraft and satellite-based sensors, we accurately measure the radio frequency spectrum, and global network deployment.
+Combining patented ground, aircraft and satellite-based sensors, we accurately measure the radio frequency spectrum, and network deployments around the globe.

 Using advanced data processing and machine learning, we analyze data on infrastructure deployment, network operators, their coverage, efficiency, bandwidth use and more.